Skailys/BackPack/README.md

 Take a shulker chest and right click in the middle of the air.
 It's opens the shulker as an inventory which is interactable.
 By closing the inventory the content getting safed.
 A direct saving isn't provided yet.

 ## Building/Installing
 Build the project with Maven and move it into the plugin folder.
-The filter file must be saved in the data folder as "filter.csv".
+The config.yml contains various settings options like the filter, messages or permissions.

 ## Futures
 * Realtime interaction with shulker inventory